S-CRY-ed: Creation and release

 According to the series' director Gorō Taniguchi, the idea for s-CRY-ed originated in 1999 when he was working on the series Infinite Ryvius.
 One of Infinite Ryvius's themes was people communicating with each other.
 The series' staff wanted to show people already on their own paths, focusing more on individualism.
 With the storyline beginning in the early 21st century, Taniguchi said the cast would already have adapted to the new times allowing s-CRY-ed to take more themes from Infinite Ryvius.
 The title s-CRY-ed is basically a combination of one English word and Japanese.
 The first lower-case "s" is a representation of the Japanese word su which means something in its natural form and not artificial.
 "Cry" comes from the English, and the last "ed" represents a person.
 Combined as "s-CRY-ed" the Sunrise studio staff wanted it to express the idea of how people react or interact when they are in their most natural state.
 They had devised the word when the project was in its early phases of production, and while it was meant to be a temporary name, the staff ended up using it as the title.

-When asked by the staff of the magazine Animerica if the anime was influenced by Western superheros like Spider-Man or Batman, Taniguchi denied that influence.
+When asked by the staff of the magazine Animerica if the anime was influenced by Western superheroes like Spider-Man or Batman, Taniguchi denied that influence.
 Instead, he said his inspirations for s-CRY-ed were other works he had produced for Sunrise.
 The society shown in the series was not meant to be another take on classic superheroes but instead investigate how everyone can adapt to their own situation.
 While the series is known for the extensive action in its episodes, the director believes everything he wanted viewers to see was presented.
 To distinguish the HOLY members, the Sunrise staff researched the costumes they could design.
 Taniguchi said their outfits are meant to resemble prison uniforms.

 In Japan, the series aired between July 4 and December 26, 2001, with a total of twenty-six episodes.
 These were collected on nine DVD volumes between November 25, 2001, and July 25, 2002.
 A DVD box set containing all the episodes was released on January 25, 2008; a Blu-ray box set was made available on October 26, 2011.
 The Blu-ray box of the series sold a total of 6,172 units during its release week in Japan.